Douglas W. Owsley: Kennewick Man

 Owsley's forensic work and scientific studies have included the research and analysis of ancient skeletal remains throughout North America.
-His most prominent and controversial case has been the study of a prehistoric (Paleo-Indian) man, known as "Kennewick Man".
-The discovery of the skeleton itself became notable for dating back to a calibrated age of 9,800 years.
+His most prominent and controversial case has been the study of a prehistoric Paleo-Indian man, known as "Kennewick Man" or the "Ancient One."
+The discovery of the skeleton itself was notable for being in good condition while dating back to a calibrated age of 9,800 years.

 On July 28, 1996, two men found the skeletal remains while walking alongside the bank of the Columbia River during the annual Tri-City Water Follies.
 The popular sporting event is attended by several thousand hydroplane boat race fans every July.
 Upon the initial discovery of the remains, the Benton County Coroner, Floyd Johnson, contacted local forensic anthropologist, James Chatters, who had owned and operated a small consulting business, Applied Paleoscience, out of a laboratory established in the basement of his home.
-With over 40 years' professional background in forensics and anthropology, he had worked with local law enforcement officials with assessing crime scenes and providing assistance and expertise upon the discovery of forensic remains.
+With over 40 years' professional background in forensics and anthropology, he had worked with local law enforcement officials with assessing crime scenes and determining whether any discovered human remains were forensic or archaeological.

-Chatters' assessment immediately concluded that the remains were representative of Caucasian features.
-It was during research performed by Chatters, that his wife, Jenny Chatters, visited the lab and casually asked her husband, "So, how's 'Kennewick Man?'" using the moniker for the first time.

-Soon after the discovery, several Northwest tribes, including the Umatilla, Colville, Yakama, and Nez Perce claimed him as an ancestor, demanding the return of the remains for immediate reburial, asserting rights afforded under NAGPRA.
-Over the course of his career and experience working with government agencies and compliance associated with NAGPRA, Chatters concluded that he had approximately two weeks at the most to conclude his study of Kennewick Man.
-Much more time would be needed to make a full and accurate assessment of the remains, before they would be handed over to the Native American tribes for burial, which would render any further study of the remains impossible.
-Seeking advice from his colleagues, Chatters was counseled to contact Owsley at the Smithsonian.
+Chatters' assessment concluded that the remains displayed "Caucasoid features," which describes a long, narrow skull.
+This was later misreported to the media as the skeletal remains having "Caucasian" or European ancestry.
+It was during the analysis performed by Chatters, that his wife, Jenny Chatters, visited the lab and asked her husband, "So, how's 'Kennewick Man?'" using the common moniker for the first time.
+Soon after the discovery, several Northwest tribes, including the Umatilla, Colville, Yakama, and Nez Perce claimed him as an ancestor, requesting the return of the remains for reburial based on the rights afforded to them under NAGPRA.
+Chatters said that he had approximately two weeks at the most to conclude his study of Kennewick Man, and that much more time would be needed to make a full and accurate assessment of the remains, before they could be handed over to the Native American tribes for burial.
+Seeking advice from his colleagues due to his belief that the remains were caucasian, Chatters was counseled to contact Owsley at the Smithsonian.